The 7 Best Ways To Teach Your Teen About Driving In Bright Sunlight or Glare

 The glare in my area can be intense early in the morning when I am driving to work.
 Make your kid’s aware of when it is extra bright and remind them to take it extra safe behind the wheel.

-Sunlight and glare are a real issue which you need to be aware of.
+Sunlight and glare are real issues that you need to be aware of.
 You might consider an advanced teen driving course for your kids as it will focus on extra safety measures.

 If you have any experience with driving in the sun, or bad glare or whatever, we would love to have your input.
 Just comment below.